How Pigging Has Developed Over the Years

 From honey, soft drinks, sauces, wines, and cosmetics to pet food, shampoo, paints, and household cleaners, the basic purpose of pigging used in process industries is to recover or remove residual liquid that remains in process system pipelines after liquid has been transferred from one location to another.

 Although pigging is in wide use in the process industries (with its use increasing), there are still alternative technologies out there.
-This blog article looks at some of the alternatives to pigging in process and hygienic applications, including air pigging, ice pigging, washing flushing, air purging plus more.
+This blog article looks at some of the alternative pipeline cleaning technology and product recovery systems to pigging in process and hygienic applications, including air pigging, ice pigging, washing flushing, air purging plus more.
 It also looks at how traditional hygienic pipeline pigging compares to the alternatives.

 Alternative Product Recovery ‘Pigging’ Technologies